Holodeck VR Experiences in About 15 Years, says Oculus

 Image courtesy of: OVRN

-When you think of the Holodeck, the first thing that comes to mind is Star Trek’s iconic virtual reality room on board the Starship Enterprise.
-A technology so advanced that it can simulate an ultra-realistic, holographic environment that changes to offer completely unique and immersive experience to a person without the need of a headset!
+When you think of the Holodeck, the first thing that comes to mind is Star Trek’s iconic virtual reality room onboard the Starship Enterprise.
+A technology so advanced, that it can simulate an ultra-realistic, holographic environment that changes to offer completely unique and immersive experience to a person without the need of a headset!
 Sounds pretty amazing, huh?
 Well, according to Oculus, the Holodeck experience will actually be possible within our lifetime.

-In an interview with Pocket-Lint, Head of Mobile at Oculus, Max Cohen shared his thoughts into what many consider as the ‘holy grail’ of immersion—the much-desired Holodeck.
+In an interview with Pocket-Lint, Head of Mobile at Oculus, Max Cohen shared his thoughts on what many consider as the ‘holy grail’ of immersion—the much-desired Holodeck.
 While achieving this technological challenge is still a long road ahead, Cohen believes we will get there in about 15 years.